Zulko/moviepy/docs/getting_started/advanced_tools.rst

 Advanced tools
 ===============

-This section briefly presents a few functions of the submodule ``moviepy.video.tools`` that can help you edit videos.
-See the reference manual for more details on how to use each functionality.
+This section will briefly present the submodule ``moviepy.video.tools`` that can help you edit videos.
+It's not ready yet, see :ref:`ref_videotools` (the same in more complete and more technical) instead.

 Tracking
 ~~~~~~~~~